Gab-98/Gab-98/README.md

 💻 Always interested in new technologies!</br>
 🚀 Passionate about programming and open-source tools.</br>
-🍡 I spend my free time watching anime 🎌, playing games 🎮 or reading books 📖.</br>
+🍡 I spend my free time watching anime 🎌, playing games 🎮 and reading books 📖.</br>
 ✨ Check out some of my work in the pinned section below!